 In July 2012, the Board adopted a plan to repurchase certain of the Company's Common Units (the "Repurchase Plan").
-Through August 2022, the Company had repurchased approximately 19.9 million Common Units under the Repurchase Plan.
-In August 2022, the Board authorized an increase of the number of Common Units that remained available for the Company to repurchase from 0.4 million to a total of 1.7 million, of which, 1.4 million were available for repurchase in open market transactions and 0.3 million were available for repurchase in privately-negotiated transactions.
+Through May 2023, the Company had repurchased approximately 20.5 million Common Units under the Repurchase Plan.
+In May 2023, the Board authorized an increase of the number of Common Units that remained available for the Company to repurchase from 1.1 million to a total of 2.6 million, of which, 2.3 million were available for repurchase in open market transactions and 0.3 million were available for repurchase in privately-negotiated transactions.
 There is no guarantee of the number of units that will be purchased under the Repurchase Plan and the Company may discontinue purchases at any time.
 The Repurchase Plan does not have a time limit.
 The Board may also approve additional purchases of units from time to time in private transactions.
 The Company's repurchase activities take into account SEC safe harbor rules and guidance for issuer repurchases.
 All of the Common Units purchased under the Repurchase Plan will be retired.

-Under the Credit Agreement dated July 6, 2022, in order to repurchase Common Units we must maintain Availability (as defined in the amended and restated credit agreement) of \$60 million, 15% of the facility size of \$400 million (assuming no borrowings under the seasonal advance) on a historical proforma and forward-looking basis, and a fixed charge coverage ratio of not less than 1.15 measured as of the date of repurchase or distribution.
+Under the Credit Agreement dated July 6, 2022, in order to repurchase Common Units we must maintain Availability (as defined in the sixth amended and restated credit agreement) of \$60 million, 15% of the facility size of \$400 million (assuming no borrowings under the seasonal advance) on a historical pro forma and forward-looking basis, and a fixed charge coverage ratio of not less than 1.0 through February 27, 2024 and 1.15 thereafter measured as of the date of repurchase or distribution.
 (See Note 13-Long-Term Debt and Bank Facility Borrowings).
 The following table shows repurchases under the Repurchase Plan.